-- 1/2 cup toffee pieces (or skip these and just add more chocolate chips)
+- 1/2 cup toffee pieces (or just use all chocolate chips if you prefer)

-Preheat oven to 350 degrees.
-Melt butter in an 8 inch cast iron skillet set over medium-low heat.
+- Melt the butter in an 8-inch cast iron skillet set over medium-low heat.
 Stir in the granulated sugar, brown sugar, and vanilla, then remove the pan from the heat.
 Let it rest for about 5 minutes until it's no longer hot, just warm.

 - Add the egg and whisk it into the mixture.
 Add the flour, baking soda, and salt, and stir into the mixture until it's fully incorporated and smooth.
 Stir in the chocolate chips and toffee pieces.